- 1 BEFORE JOINING/APPLICATIONS

-What kind of characters can I play?
+What characters can I bring into Strange Trip?

-You can play any character from any canon source, provided that there is enough source material to adequately define the character and enable you to play that character with multiple others.
+You can play any character from any canon source, if there is enough source material to adequately define the character and enable you to play that character with multiple others.
 A bit part in one episode of television is probably not enough.
 If you really want to play the character, email the mods with your reasoning.
 We'd rather say yes than no.

 You can transfer a character from another game.
 If you are transferring from a game that one of the mods plays in and they know the character, you don't need a full application.
 Just the basic information and the questions section.

 You can reboot a character you played in a game your mods were in and treat the character as a transfer.
 If your departure point or other character choices are significantly different this time around, please write up a full app.
 Is it basically a new character?
 App.
 Is it basically the same character?
 No app.

 We will consider OCs that have a) been played substantially elsewhere (i.e., an OC that is a transfer); b) an OC that is from some sort of game system that establishes character parameters - i.e., D&D, Shadowrun, KOTOR, etc.; c) an OC that is otherwise clearly defined and delimited.
 For an OC, we will expect a complete background, personality, and powers section.
 Since OCs are on a case by case basis, we encourage you to discuss them with the mods before writing an app so that any potential play issues can be resolved before you invest a lot of time in an application.